Eiko Masuyama

 Eiko Masuyama (増山 江威子, Masuyama Eiko) was a Japanese actress and narrator.
 She was affiliated with Aoni Production at the time of her death.
-She was most known for originating the roles of Fujiko Mine (Lupin III), Honey Kisaragi (Cutie Honey), and Bakabon's Mama (Tensai Bakabon).
+She was most known for originating the roles of Fujiko Mine in Lupin III, Honey Kisaragi in Cutie Honey, and Bakabon's Mama in Tensai Bakabon.

+Biography

 Early life

 Eiko Masuyama was born on April 22, 1936, the youngest of four sisters.
 When she was young she spoke slowly.
 Her teacher told her "You can't talk properly".
 At age 12, she joined the Children's Theater Company to improve her speech.
 She studied under Miyoko Asō, overcoming the complex.
 She later became interested in acting.

 Career

 When Masuyama was too old for the children's company, Sanno theatrical company was launched by actors Sandayū Dokumamushi and Yasushi Inayoshi.

 She became a member of Aoni Production in the 1960s.
 She began to focus on voice acting because of its scheduling flexibility, to balance childcare and work.